packs

 • Use registry and pack names that are valid unquoted atoms, thus simplifying usage.
 Use descriptive names with underscores if necessary to link words.

-• Name registry and pack specification objects after their names with a _registry or _pack suffix.
+• Name the registry and pack specification objects after their names with a _registry or _pack suffix.
 Save the objects in files named after the objects.

 • Create new pack versions from git tags.